TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-oss/setup-multiple-gateways.md

 ### 1. Create PersistentVolume and PersistentVolumeClaim

-Check your Kubernetes platform what kind of persistent storage is supported.
+Check your Kubernetes platform to see which kind of persistent storage is supported.
 Some platform supports Dynamic Storage Provisioning so you (or the Cluster Admin) do not need to create a PersistentVolume in advance.
 When an application requests storage through PersistentVolumeClaim, the corresponding persistent volume type would be provisioned.
-You can often specify type of storage through storageClassName.
+You can often specify the type of storage through storageClassName.

 Example: A PersistentVolumeClaim requesting Azure Disk storage on AKS: